Andrew Carter (composer): Life and career

-A notable moment in Carter's musical career was a commission in 1997 to write a mass (Missa Sancti Pauli) for the tercentenary celebration of St Paul's Cathedral in London.
-In 2007, he composed a 22-variation passacaglia for organ to mark the 90th birthday of the former York Minster organist Francis Jackson.
+In 1997, Carter was commissioned to write a mass (Missa Sancti Pauli), set for choir and organ, for the tercentenary of St Paul's Cathedral in London.
+His Benedicite has been performed internationally.
+Horizons and Musick's Jubilee were written for British choirs, while he wrote a Te Deum and the Mary's Magnificat for American Lutheran choirs.
+In 2007, he composed a 22-variation passacaglia and fugue for organ, for the 90th birthday of the former York Minster organist Francis Jackson, which was premiered at the Minster.